vinush-vigneswaran/debait/README.md

 ![alt text](debait_logo.png)
 ---
-This project was build in less than 48 hours as part of the Cohere AI Hackathon #3
+This project was build as part of the Cohere AI 48-hour Hackathon #3

 ### Introduction